dfsp-spirit/brainload/README.md

 `CogLoad` makes use of the standard output file name patterns of the FreeSurfer pre-processing pipeline (i.e., `recon-all`) to find the files and then uses [nibabel](http://nipy.org/nibabel/) to open them in the background.
 Optionally, it can use [MayaVi](http://code.enthought.com/pages/mayavi-project.html) to create simple 3D plots of morphometry data on meshes representing brain surfaces.

+## Development stage

+This is pre-alpha and not ready for usage yet.
+Come back another day.

 ### Interface (WIP)

 Here is an example usage that loads surface data for a subject: